unkn0wncode/openai/README.md

   - `output.Reasoning`
   - `input.ItemReference`

-This is horrybly much, but you can keep it simple by sending only strings and messages in most cases.
+This may be overwhelming, but you can keep it simple by sending only strings and messages in most cases.

 ### Outputs